alex-min/blog-template/_posts/3000-01-01-automating-screenshots-in-flutter.md

 I've created a second script which then takes the raw screenshots and transforms them into something nicer.
 Using a headless browser was a quick and easy option.

-It was very easy to generate the view I wanted by changing a few lines of css and the dynamic items (like the i18n text and the capture) could be replaced at runtime.
+It was very easy to generate the kind of appearance I wanted by changing a few lines of css and the dynamic items (like the i18n text and the capture) could be replaced at runtime.

 ```typescript
 const browser = await puppeteer.launch({ headless: true });